David Jenyns

 • Ask about the Now State: Ask questions and dive in deep to find out what’s going on the prospect’s business right now.

 • Re-state or confirm each answer to ensure your notes are correct.
-That brings the clarity and crystallisation and closes the loop to move into the next state.
+That brings clarity and crystallization and closes the loop to move into the next state.

 Step 1c.
 Identify the prospect’s “Dream State”